FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/availabilityzone.md

 # Availability Zone

-Physically separated and isolated areas within a region which provide high availability and fault tolerance.
+Availability Zones are physically separated and isolated areas within a region which provide high availability and fault tolerance.

 The AvailabilityZone column MUST be present in the billing data.
 This column MUST be of type String and MAY contain null values.